-The Board of Directors of the Bank adopted an Incentive Compensation Plan titled "Performance Compensation for Stakeholders," in 1997.
-Incentive benefits are paid to eligible officers and employees after the end of each calendar year and are determined based on established criteria relating to growth, profitability, asset quality and productivity.
+The Board of Directors of the Bank adopted an Incentive Compensation Plan titled "Performance Compensation for Stakeholders," to be effective in 1997.
+Incentive benefits will be paid to eligible officers and employees after the end of each calendar year and shall be determined based on established criteria relating to growth, profitability, asset quality and productivity.
 Management sets key performance indicators (KPI) for all applicable profit centers.
 The centers are rewarded for improved economic benefit to the Bank.
 Based on the amount of improved economic benefit derived from the center, incentive compensation is calculated as a percentage of salary.
 The President is covered under this plan.